NASA-AMMOS/Landform/Web/docs/SETUP.md

 1. Right click on an instance in the group
 1. if this is your first time connecting
   1. Get Password
-  1. paste contents of private key from the key pair you selected above (or choose file)
+  1. choose file and select the *private* key from the key pair you specified when creating the launch template above
+    * for internal Landform use talk with the team to get the file
   1. Decrypt Password
   1. copy to clipboard
 1. Download remote desktop (RDP) file